Pavle Radinović: Jelena Gruba's reign

-In 1397, his charter secured free trade and protection of Ragusans in his lands, for which he became honorary citizen of Ragusa.
+In 1397, his charter secured free trade and protection of Ragusans in his lands, for which he became an honorary citizen of Ragusa.
 In foreign politics, he, as the other magnates of the Kingdom of Bosnia, supported Ladislaus of Naples in his struggle to wrestle the crown of Hungary from Sigismund of Luxemburg.

-He and other magnates such as Hrvoje Vukčić (?-1416) and Sandalj Hranić nominally served Queen Jelena Gruba, and were de facto rulers of the kingdom.
+He and other magnates such as Hrvoje Vukčić (?-1416) and Sandalj Hranić nominally served Queen Jelena Gruba.
+They were de facto rulers of the kingdom, especially Pavle, who was the queen's personal advisor.

 Ostoja's first reign

 Pavle participated in the decision to crown Ostoja as king in 1398.
 By the turn of the 14th century, he also held Trebinje, the Vrm župa (county) with the city of Klobuk and half of Konavle with Cavtat.

-On April 22, 1404, Ostoja released a charter to the Republic of Venice regarding trade, and at this time Ostoja's court was composed of knez Pavle, vojvoda Vukmir Jurjević, vojvoda Pavle Klešić, vojvoda Radič Sanković and knez Radoje Radosalić.
+On April 22, 1404, Ostoja released a charter to the Republic of Venice regarding trade, and at this time Ostoja's court was composed of knez Pavle, vojvoda Vukmir Jurjević, vojvoda Pavle Klešić, vojvoda Radič Sanković, and knez Radoje Radosalić.
 Of the "magnate triumvirate" that dominated Bosnia, only Pavle remained supporting Ostoja.
-Hranić captured and blinded Radič, and held him in prison until his death in 1404.
+Hranić captured and blinded Radič, and held him in prison until he died in 1404.
 The area of Nevesinje to the coast was taken by Hranić.
 Ostoja was deposed in 1404, and Tvrtko II was crowned the new King of Bosnia.